jimsmart/schema/README.md

 ### Dependencies

-- Some supported database driver from above lists.
+- A supported database driver.
 - Standard library.
 - [Ginkgo](https://onsi.github.io/ginkgo/) and [Gomega](https://onsi.github.io/gomega/) if you wish to run the tests.
 - Tests also require various database drivers to be installed and configured.